 The American Community Gardening Association offers comprehensive tool-kits toward planning and managing a community garden effectively.

 A $10 lifetime membership gives you access to the seed library in which you borrow seeds and then return the same amount at the end of the growing season, keeping the seeds fresh!
 They also have workshops on seed saving and growing.

 A guide to growing food on public land.
 Includes sample agreements between municipalities and local gardens.
 Prepared by ChangeLab Solutions.

 The California Department of Food and Agriculture requires that small farms follow these safety guidelines.

 In addition to knowing the history of the property you’re growing on, it’s also recommended to get the soil tested for contaminants.

 American Heart Association program that engages students in a garden-based nutrition program, where students learn how to plant seeds, nurture growing plants, harvest produce and ultimately understand the value of good eating habits.

-We will be happy to understand your growing ambitions and connect you with someone who can guide you in the right direction.
-We work with permaculturists, home-growers, raised bed revolutionaries, aquaponics designers and hydroponics experts, and we’d love to connect you.
+We aim to understand your growing ambitions and connect you with someone who can guide you in the right direction.
+We work with permaculturists, home-growers, garden directors, raised bed revolutionaries, aquaponics designers and hydroponics experts, and we’d love to connect you.
 Contact us.